Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Acknowledgements

-We thank Shan-Shan Weng for their helpful suggestions and discussions.
-This work is supported by the National Natural Science Foundation of China (NNSFC) under grant No. 11805161 and 11705093, by Jiangsu Specially Appointed Professor Program, and Natural Science Foundation of Shandong Province under the grants ZR2018QA007.
-BZ is also supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2019R1A2C2003738), and by the Korea Research Fellowship Program through the NRF funded by the Ministry of Science and ICT (2019H1D3A1A01070937).
+We appreciate Pierluca Carenza for his help in the supernova neutrino background analysis.
+BZ is supported by the National Natural Science Foundation of China (NNSFC) under grant No. 11805161, by Natural Science Foundation of Shandong Province under the grants ZR2018QA007, by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2019R1A2C2003738), and by the Korea Research Fellowship Program through the NRF funded by the Ministry of Science and ICT (2019H1D3A1A01070937).